 Set Hard Usage Limits

-Willpower alone will not protect you from tools engineered for seamless, frictionless engagement.
-Structure is more reliable than intention.
+Willpower doesn't hold up well against tools engineered for frictionless engagement.
+Structure works better than intention.

-• No AI for tasks that take fewer than 10 minutes to complete manually
+• No AI for tasks that take under 10 minutes to do manually

-• AI-free mornings — the first two hours of your workday, no prompting
+• AI-free mornings — the first two hours of the workday, no prompting

 • One fully AI-free day per week

-• Use screen time tools to track and cap daily AI usage
+• Screen-time tools to track and cap daily AI usage

 Practice Deep Reading Daily

-Read for at least 20 uninterrupted minutes every day — physical books or substantial long-form articles.
+What to do: Read at least 20 uninterrupted minutes daily — physical books or substantial long-form writing.
 Take notes in your own words.
-Resist summaries before or after.
-Consider a book club for accountability.
+Resist the urge to check a summary before or after.
+A book club adds useful accountability.

 Write by Hand

-• Morning pages: three pages of freehand writing each morning before touching any screen
+• Morning pages: three handwritten pages before touching a screen

-• Use a physical notebook for meeting notes
+• Take meeting notes in a physical notebook

-• Write actual letters to people you value
+• Write an actual letter to someone occasionally

 Apply the "Try First" Rule to Every Problem

-One of the most cognitively damaging habits AI enables is the reflex to immediately paste a problem into a chat window the moment it gets difficult.
-This eliminates the productive struggle that builds genuine competence.
+One of the more corrosive habits AI enables is pasting a problem into a chat window the instant it gets hard, skipping the productive struggle where real competence is built.

-Spend 10–15 minutes attempting any problem independently before opening an AI tool.
-Write down what you've tried and where you're stuck.
-Then use AI — but as a thinking partner, not a replacement.
-After receiving help, make sure you can explain the solution in your own words.
+The rule: Spend 10–15 minutes attempting any problem independently before opening an AI tool.
+Write down what you tried and where you got stuck.
+Use AI as a thinking partner from there — and afterward, make sure you can explain the solution back in your own words.

-Practical example: A data analyst who stopped writing SQL queries from scratch because AI wrote them for her found, after six months, that she could no longer diagnose query errors without AI.
-She reinstated a rule: attempt every query independently for at least 10 minutes first.
-Within two months, her diagnostic skills recovered.
+Example: A data analyst stopped writing SQL from scratch because AI handled it, and within six months, couldn't diagnose a broken query without help.
+She reinstated a personal rule — attempt every query unassisted for at least 10 minutes — and recovered her diagnostic skills within two months.

 Rebuild Your Attention Span Deliberately

-AI tools contribute to attention fragmentation in two ways: they deliver instant answers that remove the experience of sustained thinking, and they are available on every device, creating constant temptation for context-switching.
+AI fragments attention two ways: it delivers instant answers that remove the experience of sustained thinking, and it's available on every device, inviting constant context-switching.

 • Remove AI chat apps from your phone's home screen

-• Practice boredom tolerance: sit quietly for five minutes with no stimulus.
-It is harder than it sounds, and that difficulty is diagnostic.
+• Practice sitting with boredom for five minutes with no stimulus — genuinely harder than it sounds, and that difficulty is diagnostic

 Prioritize Real Human Conversation

-Have at least one meaningful, unscripted conversation with a person every day.
-Do not use AI to script or pre-plan your social interactions.
+What to do: Have at least one unscripted conversation with another person daily.
+Don't use AI to script social interactions in advance.
 Put devices away during meals and meetings.
-Reach out to someone you've lost touch with — without using AI to write the message.

 Learn One New Skill Without AI Assistance